VLC for Android now available as a stable app

-Some features however are not ready or available at all in the beta.
-This includes hardware decoding on most devices for example.
+Some features however are not ready or available at all in the beta; this includes hardware decoding on most devices for example, a feature that improves playback performance by using the capabilities of the device's hardware.

 Videolan, the company behind VLC has just released VLC for Android stable.
 The confusing thing about the release is that the company released a new app and did not update the beta app to stable.